Connect with a certified trainer for free

 Elbow Strain Causes, Symptoms & Treatment Options

 An elbow strain is an injury to the elbow that occurs when the muscles or tendons that flex (bend) and extend (straighten) the elbow get stretched.
-An elbow strain may also be referred to as a “pulled muscle.”
+An elbow strain may also be referred to as a "pulled muscle" or pulled elbow muscle.

 Elbow Strain Hero Image 2

 An elbow strain is an injury to the elbow that occurs when the muscles or tendons that flex (bend) and extend (straighten) the elbow get stretched.
-An elbow strain may also be referred to as a “pulled muscle.”
+An elbow strain may also be referred to as a “pulled muscle” or pulled elbow muscle.

 A strain differs from a sprain because a strain involves the muscle and/or tendons, while a sprain involves the ligaments (the connective tissue that connects one end of a bone with another to provide stabilization of a joint).